La Perla (clothing): Changes in ownership (2008-2018)

+Acquisition by Peter Kern (2025)

+In February 2024, La Perla Manufacturing was declared insolvent months after La Perla Global Management (UK) went into liquidation.
+The following month, the firm appointed administrators in the UK.

+In June 2025, it was reported that La Perla would be acquired by Peter Kern, saving it from liquidation.
+Four months later, it was announced that Kern had made the purchase, making the brand part of a company owned by his investment firm Luxury Holding.

 Publications

 In 1997, collaborations with Italian photographer Marino Parisotto resulted in the publication of a photographic volume, Senso, portraying new La Perla styles.
 Senso was dedicated to the world of corsetry seen through the female gaze.

 In 2012, Rizzoli New York City published La Perla.
 Lingerie & Desire, the first monographic book dedicated to the brand and its evolution over almost sixty years.
 Some chapters are dedicated to the history of the La Perla products, marketing (the origins, the 1960s, the 1970s, the 1980s and the 1990s) and advertorial images, while others are linked to "symbolic aesthetic concepts" such as Black, White, Body, Inspirations, Precious and Eros.